Dharanitrainee/eye_controlled_wheelchair/README.md

   #customtkinter

-Hardware components:
+HARDWARE COMPONENTS:

-  Laptop with webcam
+  #Laptop with webcam

-  Arduino uno
+  #Arduino uno

-  Hc-05 Bluetooth module
+  #Hc-05 Bluetooth module

-  12v dc motor and motor drive L298N(we did miniature so we use this configuration)
+  #12v dc motor and motor drive L298N(we did miniature so we use this configuration)

-  Batteries and Motors are depends on the size of the wheelchair
+  #Batteries and Motors are depends on the size of the wheelchair

-Problems:
+PROBLEMS:

   Voice assistance feature is not stable.
   Remove voice assistance feature if you face   any problems,Eye tracking Will work perfectly.

-Eye gestures for wheel chair movement
+EYE GESTURES FOR WHEEL CHAIR MOVEMENT

   Forward : close left eye and look center

   Left : move both eyeballs to left

   Right : move both eyeballs to right

   Stop : look center

-Note : Iam just a beginner i refferd a lot of sources to do this project of academic.This is not an efficient code its just an prototype
+NOTE : Iam just a beginner i refferd a lot of sources to do this project of academic.This is not an efficient code its just an prototype